patchlevel/event-sourcing-bundle/README.md

 ### Enable migrations

 You can use doctrine migration to create and update the event store schema.
-You only need to install following package `doctrine/migrations`.
+For that you need to install the following package `doctrine/migrations`.
-After it you has some new cli commands like `event-sourcing:migration:diff` and `event-sourcing:migration:migrate`.
+After it's installed you will have some new cli commands: `event-sourcing:migration:diff` and `event-sourcing:migration:migrate`.
+With these you can create new migrations files as a diff and execute them.
 You can also change the namespace and the folder in the configuration.

 ```